PippoRJ/hugo-refresh/README.md

 * `tags`: it is the list of tags for the article; they will be used to build the left sidebar.

-It is usually recommended to define a regular page as a leaf bundle.
-Following the example above it will be:
+To avoid path problems when specifying the `summaryImage`, it is recommended to define a regular page as a leaf bundle.
+The example above will result in:

 ```
 * my_awesome_title (folder)